This was a large terminus with 12 platforms in Glasgow. The main entrance was from St Enoch Square in the city centre.

 As designed, platforms 1 to 3 were for departures and 4 to 6 for arrivals.
 Platforms were numbered 1 to 6 from the south (this was reversed with the station^s extension).

-Platforms 1 and 2, the northernmost platforms, were separated by three tracks, the middle being a locomotive release line or carriage siding, and were approached both from Clyde Junction [CGU] to the south and Saltmarket Junction to the east.
+Platforms 1 and 2, the northernmost platforms, were separated by three tracks, the middle being a locomotive release line or carriage siding, and were approached both from Clyde Junction [CGU] to the south and Saltmarket Junction to the east (lines met at Stockwell Junction at the east end of the platforms).
 The platforms extended from under the trainshed out to above Stockwell Street.

 Platforms 3 and 4 were separated by three tracks and led to Clyde Junction [CGU].
 The centre line was a locomotive release line or carriage siding.
 These platforms extended out from the trainshed to above Stockwell Street.

 Platforms 5 and 6 were separated by two tracks and led to Clyde Junction [CGU].
 Following the extension of the station to the south platform six had a canopy which also served the new platforms to the south.

 Platforms 7 to 12 were the extension to the south built in 1898-1902.
 These were covered at their western end by a smaller trainshed 140 ft long and 80 ft high, designed by William Melville.
 Canopies continued out onto these platforms.
 This extension dated from the quadrupling of the line south to Gorbals Junction and west to meet the two Paisley lines.
 It was part of a quadrupling which effectively extended from Glasgow the whole way to just shy of Kilwinning.
 All of these platforms led to Clyde Junction [CGU].

 Platforms 7 and 8 were separated by two tracks and ran from under the trainshed to above Stockwell Street and curved south to alongside the locomotive shed.
 These were covered with canopies which also covered platform 6 to the north and platform 9 to the south.